jesusgf96/Sea-Elements-Prediction-UNet-Based-Models/README.rst

 Results
 -----

-(We could add a table with results and a nice gifs)
+(We could add a table with results and a nice gif)